 Bathroom Renovation Question #7: What lighting will I need in the bathroom?

 This can be one of the most important elements in a bathroom design concept.
 The perfect lighting will mimic natural light, but also ensure shadow problems are not an issue – particularly over vanities and mirrors.
 If you do not have access to natural light in your bathroom, you may need to consider additional lighting.
 The key is to ensure you have enough light to wake you up in the morning but not too much so that you are blinded in the process.
-Choosing different lighting for different needs – getting ready for work to relaxing in the tub.
+Choosing different bathroom lighting for different needs – getting ready for work to relaxing in the tub.
 Dimmer lights can work well here or different zoned task lighting – lighting behind mirrors and overhead pendants over vanities.

 Bathroom Renovation Question #8: Can I change the layout of my current bathroom?